Axpo Holding: Renewable Energy

 In the area of renewables, Axpo has primarily invested in Swiss hydropower and biomass.
 The company produces over 9,5 billion kWh of electricity per year from renewable energy sources.

 Hydropower

-Hydropower plays an important role in the planned restructuring of power production in Switzerland according to the Energy Strategy 2050.
+Hydropower plays an important role in the planned restructuring of power production in Switzerland as set out in the Energy Strategy 2050.

 In Switzerland, Axpo has an installed hydropower capacity of 4300 MW.
 Its power plant park (owned and shareholdings) currently include about 60 plants.
-Hence, Axpo is the largest producer of hydropower in Switzerland.
+Axpo is the largest producer of hydropower in Switzerland.

-Advances in energy efficiency: In financial year 2018–19, an efficiency increase of approx. 800 MWh was achieved at the Göschenen power plan t.
+Advances in energy efficiency: In financial year 2018–19, an efficiency increase of approx. 800 MWh was achieved at the Göschenen power plant.

 Axpo hydropower plants with an installed capacity of over 10 MW (selection):